tonibuenter/remotequery-java/README.md

 ## An efficient middleware for friends of SQL, Java and more ...

 RemoteQuery (RQ) is a simple but powerful tool for secure service creation using SQL queries and Java as first class citizen.

+## Just another 'Hibernate', 'JPA', ... ?

+Yes indeed, but a much more efficient one.
+RQ does not introduce another level of complexity and uncertainty.
+RQ does not provide a sophisticated and magic mapping and optimization for DB access.

+We strongly believe that the database and the SQL query developer can build the best queries.

+Further, after years of the object to relational mapping, it seems obvious that a good relational database design is very important and should not be restrained by an additional layer such as Hibernate and JPAs.

+After starting with RQ the Java Code was reduced even using JPA and Hibernate by 80 per cent.
+On the other side, the RQ code of which 90 per cent are just SQL statements, has been proven to be easily maintainable and testable.

-The highlights:
+## The highlights:

-+ The most simple RQ service: an SQL statement
++ The most simple RQ service is an SQL statement
-+ A Java class implementing the RQ IQuery.process method is a RQ service
 + Any RQ service can be protected with a list of roles
-+ The RQ Servlet directly maps HTTP parameters to SQ named parameters
++ SQL parameters are directly mapped into the query (still preventing SQL injection)
++ A Java class (or Python function) can be used for a RQ service
-+ A simple yet powerfull object-relational support [OR Support](docs/object_relational_support.md)
++ A simple yet powerfull object-relational support without obfuscation is provided for the Java and Python coding [OR Support](docs/object_relational_support.md)

 ## Example RemoteQuery Web